 Form.
 Capsules, sublingual tablets, and powder are the three common delivery formats.
 Sublingual absorption bypasses first-pass liver metabolism, which may preserve more NMN before it reaches target tissues.
 Powder allows flexible dosing but requires careful measurement.
 Standard capsules are the most convenient.
 Liposomal formulations claim enhanced bioavailability but lack comparative clinical trials against standard NMN.

 Body weight may influence optimal dosing, though no trial has formally established weight-based NMN guidelines.
-Extrapolating from the animal literature — which typically uses 100–500 mg per kg per day, adjusted for allometric scaling — a 70 kg human would fall in the 250–600 mg range.
+Extrapolating from the animal literature, which typically uses 100–500 mg per kg per day, adjusted for allometric scaling.
+A 70 kg human would fall in the 250–600 mg range.
 Heavier individuals may need 500–1,000 mg to achieve equivalent tissue saturation.

 Timing also matters.
 NMN activates sirtuins and circadian clock genes, which are most active during daylight hours.
 Taking NMN in the morning aligns with your body's natural NAD+ rhythm (NAD+ peaks during waking hours and declines at night).
 Some users report disrupted sleep when taking NMN in the evening, likely because elevated NAD+ drives sirtuin-mediated metabolic activity at a time when your body is downregulating for sleep.
 Morning dosing with food is the safest default recommendation.